A functioning knowledge base needs a workshop layer, not just a library

 • No backlink tracking between tasks and notes

-• Indexed by qmd for search, but that's the only integration
+• Indexed for search, but that's the only integration

 This is fine for now — the system is primarily a knowledge base and the task system works adequately with its own conventions.
 But this note exists to mark the gap: when we want to build a knowledge base that supports real workflows (not just knowledge management), the workshop layer is where most of the new design work will be needed.